fortrabbit/blog/php-72-eol.md

 author: fl
 created: 2020-11-11
 title: PHP 7.2 support to end soon
-excerpt: What you might want to know about the upcoming EOL of PHP 7.2.
+intro: What you might want to know about the upcoming EOL of PHP 7.2.
 lead: "Time flies by.
 Here is yet another PHP version that will soon get no more security updates, so we will need to stop supporting it as well: PHP 7.2.
 Here is what our clients need to know about upcoming changes."
 figure:
   src: php-eol-poster.jpg